alabou/bcp-007-01/docs/Overview.md

 **group_name**
 Indicate the NDI group of the source.
 Null indicates the default group.

 Although the NDI Advanced SDK does provide provisions for NDI Native Devices to specify additional transport parameters, they are part of the NMOS NDI model.
-These parameters and properties SHALL be considered device-specific.
+These parameters and properties MUST be considered device-specific.

 ### Receiver Parameters